circularfashion

 If waste is the byproduct of a fashion industry based on an overproduction pattern, consumers play an active part, too.
 Indeed, they contribute to this environmental disaster with their consumption habits.
 Perhaps years ago, information was lacking, but now it’s everywhere!
 Everyone can understand the downside of cheap clothing.

-There are people underpaid to make cheap clothes and, at the end of the cycle, people who make 4 dollars per day to collect fashion waste.
-Slaves indeed!
+There are people who are underpaid to make cheap clothes and, at the end of the cycle, other people who earn 4 dollars a day collecting fashion waste.
+Slaves, indeed!

-The western world’s solution was to ship the problem to Africa!
-But that has generated a land of waste, which we leave to the coming generations.
+The western world’s solution was to ship the problem to Africa–waste colinialism.
+But that has resulted in a land of waste, which we are leaving to the coming generations.

-Fashion brands are responsible, but so we are if we don’t change consumption habits.
+Fashion brands are responsible, but so we are if we don’t change our consumption habits.

 A circular vision from the Paris Haute Couture Week

-Although the status quo is hard to fight, some designers made a strong visual impact showing fashion regeneration at the Paris Haute Couture.
+Although the status quo is hard to fight, some designers made a strong visual impact showing some fashion regeneration at the Paris Haute Couture.
+Their creations went beyond mere opulence, embracing bold innovation and craftsmanship to redefine traditional codes.
+These designers demonstrated that couture is not just about preserving heritage but also about pushing boundaries and imagining the future of fashion.

 Regeneration: a new narrative in the fashion industry

-While showing beautiful clothes, some brave young designers proposed thrilling setups to make people think.
-Specifically, they delivered a new narrative raising awareness of fashion overproduction and waste.
-Therefore, they promoted a more sustainable lifestyle based on circularity.
+While showcasing beautiful clothes, some brave young designers proposed bold setups to provoke thought.
+Specifically, they introduced a new narrative that raised awareness about fashion overproduction and waste, promoting a more sustainable lifestyle based on circularity.

-Since finance owns top brands, the fashion business is an uneven fight.
-Indeed, small or independent designers put a lot of effort into competing with big luxury conglomerates that have no interest in changing.
+Since finance controls top brands, the fashion business has become an uneven playing field.
+In fact, independent designers put immense effort into competing with large luxury conglomerates that have no interest in change.
+However, some spectacular shows made a difference during Paris Haute Couture Week.

 One-of-a-kind: a positive change